“The most aggressive campaign we have seen to date”

 Understanding WordPress Cybersecurity

-As we continue to watch this attack unfold, it’s important to spread the word so that other web owners can take action.
-Be sure to spread the news via social media and similar channels, and investigate firewalls and other security measures which can strengthen your security.
+As the attack continues to unfold, it’s important to spread the word so that others can take action.
+Be sure to spread the news via social media and similar channels.
+Secondly, be sure to investigate firewalls and other security measures which can strengthen your security.
 Finally, consider investing in a regular website maintenance service.
 When your site is regularly patched and updated, your risk for a cyberattack significantly decreases.

 A note: WordPress is the most popular content management system in the world, and supports more than 60 million websites.
 WordPress cybersecurity breaches of this kind are usually due to poor website management, not the platform itself.